-Turnitin is an intellectual property verification tool.
-Papers submitted to Turnitin are checked against a comprehensive database of source materials.
-Originality reports are generated that list the results of the matching process, flagging text identified as closely matching other Internet, article, or student resources.
-Turnitin does not analyze or identify spelling, grammatical, or citation style errors.
-Instructors who are not using Blackboard and academic support units that need an intellectual property verification tool independent of Blackboard can set up courses on the Turnitin site to let students submit papers; in this case, both instructors and students will need to create accounts on the Turnitin site.
+Turnitin is an intellectual property verification tool that includes features for grading and submitting student work.
+Instructors who are not using Blackboard and academic support units that need an intellectual property verification tool independent of Blackboard can set up courses on the Turnitin site to let students submit work.
+In this case, both instructors and students will need to create accounts on the Turnitin site.
 The instructions below are intended to help instructors use this resource outside of Blackboard.
 Information is also available for using Turnitin inside the Blackboard environment.
-Consult this Blackboard Tips and Tricks handout for an overview of Turnitin.
-Consult the ITS Training site to register for an upcoming session on Turnitin.

 NEW! iPad App for Turnitin: Instructors can now view and grade students papers using the Turnitin App for iPad.
 This app has all the features of GradeMark, including comments, grading with rubrics, voice comments, view originality reports, and grading offline.

 NOTE: This is only for instructor's use.
 Students cannot use this app to upload papers.